The answer to the question of how to design a modern kitchen is to consider all the elements of the room along with its overall look.

 How do I design a modern kitchen layout?

 A good place to start is to list the things that do and don’t work about your current kitchen; your designer will also want to understand how you live, what you cook, what you store, who does the cooking and how you shop, in order to integrate the right kitchen storage ideas and appliances.

-‘In a smaller or more awkward space, it is important to ensure storage is planned carefully and maximised to its full potential, says Andrew Story, head of product development at Roux Kitchens.
+‘In a smaller or more awkward space, it is important to ensure storage is planned carefully and maximized to its full potential, says Andrew Story, head of product development at Roux Kitchens (opens in new tab).

-‘Full-length cupboards, deep drawer organization and pull out storage are much more viable options than traditional shelving, while bi-fold units make workflow in the kitchen smoother as they can be left open during food prep and cooking.’
+‘Full-length cabinets, deep drawer organization and pull-out storage are much more viable options than traditional shelving, while bi-fold units make workflow in the kitchen smoother as they can be left open during food prep and cooking.’

 There are tried and tested kitchen layouts that work with spaces of all shapes and sizes, and a good designer will have worked with them all.